-SWELECT HHV SOLAR PHOTOVOLTAICS PRIVATE LIMITED ('SSEPL or the Company') was incorporated in India as a Private Limited Company under the Companies Act, 2013 on December 29, 2020.
-The Company is primarily engaged in providing maintenance for solar power plant and generation and sale of solar power.
+Swelect HHV Photovoltaics Private Limited ('SHPV or the Company') was incorporated in India as a Private Limited Company under the Companies Act, 2013 on May 03, 2021.
+The Company is primarily engaged in the manufacture of the solar modules.
+It is a 700MW capacity plant with international